Last Updated on September 14, 2022

 New Bern (1710)

-New Bern was originally settled by Swiss and German immigrants who named it after Bern, the capital of Switzerland.
+New Bern was settled by Swiss and German immigrants who named it after Bern, the capital of Switzerland.
 The city emblem is a black bear trotting up a golden road, the same as old Bern’s emblem, which you can see throughout the city.

 Tryon Palace briefly served as the home of the British Colonial governor William Tryon and our state capitol building after the Revolutionary War.